core-wg/etch/draft-ietf-core-etch-latest.md

 The FETCH method is subject to the same general security considerations as all CoAP methods as described in {{-coap}}.
+Specifically, the security considerations for FETCH are closest to those of GET, except that the FETCH request carries a payload that may need additional protection.
 The payload of a FETCH request may reveal more detailed information about the specific portions of a resource of interest to the requester than a GET request for the entire resource would; this may